 Using original Byzantine and post-Byzantine icons, we created printables for making our own Christmas cards.
 Detailed instructions and materials are provided to make five different beautiful designs.

-In our Sunday School class, and for a number of years, we have been making Christmas cards for Orthodox prisoners, which we have been sending to the Orthodox Christian Prison Ministry.
-Learn all about this project and use our printables to easily create your own cards for a group of children.
+In our Sunday School class, we have been making Christmas cards for Orthodox prisoners, which we have been sending to the Orthodox Christian Prison Ministry.
+Learn all about this project and use our printables to easily create your own cards.

 And last but not least…